Startr/WEB-CHAT-CALL-bla.gg/README.md

 - We have a `<div id="app"></div>` which our script will use as the mounting point for the UI components.

 The `style.css` is Startr Style's minimal styling framework.
 Startr.Style accelerates and standardizes web design through custom property helpers and utilities, all seamlessly integrated within the style attribute.
 This innovative approach streamlines styling, making it faster and more consistent across projects.
 By embedding the power of customization directly where it's needed, Startr.Style ensures a lean, efficient workflow without sacrificing flexibility or control.

+### Custom HTTP Server

+The project includes a custom HTTP server (`server.py`) that adds specific headers to silence Chrome's advertising-related warnings.
+This server is used instead of the standard Python HTTP server and can be started using the Makefile command `make frontend`.